ReyNeill/aigit/README.md

 - Checkpoints include all files (tracked or previously untracked) in your worktree.
 - For team sync, ensure your remote allows pushing custom refs (most hosts do).
 The first push may require `aigit sync push`.
 - Auto‑apply writes files into your working tree.
 Enable it only if you want live updates from selected users.

+## For Agents

+If you’re using an AI coding agent, share the `LLM.txt` file in this repo.
+It explains Aigit’s model, guardrails, and the exact commands to use (checkpoint, list, restore, status, sync/apply), including merge‑time behavior and summary style.

 ## License